exercism/javascript/concepts/conditionals/introduction.md

 }
 ```

-The condition can just be a [boolean][concept-booleans] variable but often times some comparison is done...
+The condition can just be a boolean variable but often times some comparison is done...

 ```javascript
 if(num >= 0) {